lioarce01/lioarce01/README.md

 ## 🚀 About Me

 <p align="center">
-  Software Developer with 1+ years of experience building scalable solutions.
+  Fullstack Developer with 1+ years of experience building scalable solutions.
 Passionate about cloud-native architectures and clean code practices.
 Focused on delivering efficient systems using modern technologies like React, Nextjs, Typescript, Go, Node.js, and AWS services.
 </p>

 ## 🛠️ Tech Stack